Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Mummy.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/desert
 - monster/size/medium
 - monster/type/undead
-statblock: inline
+aliases: ["Mummy"]
 ---
 # Mummy
 *Source: Monster Manual p.
-228, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, Candlekeep Mysteries, Dragonlance: Shadow of the Dragon Queen*
+228. Available in the SRD and the Basic Rules.*

 Raised by dark funerary rituals, a mummy shambles from the shrouded stillness of a time-lost temple or tomb.
 Having been awoken from its rest, it punishes transgressors with the power of its unholy curse.